 Choose a bank account

-First things first.
-Make sure you know what bank account you’d like to open.
+First, make sure you know what bank account you’d like to open.

 How to open a bank account